Pelvic Inflammatory Disease

 Can PID Be Prevented?

-Women who are sexually active shuold get tested for STDs every year, or more often if recommended by their health care provider.
+Women who are sexually active should get tested for STDs every year, or more often if recommended by their health care provider.